 - 1. Within five days we will send you a letter acknowledging your complaint and asking you to confirm or explain the details.
 We may suggest that we meet to clarify any details. - 2.
 We will then record your complaint in our central register and try to resolve the complaint. - 3.
 If you are still not happy, we will refer the matter again to the Head of Legal Practice and open a file for your complaint and investigate.
-This may involve one or more of the following steps: - If we acted for you, we will consider your complaint again.
-We will then send you our detailed reply or invite you to a meeting to discuss the matter; - If your complaint relates to a person outside the firm, for example, an expert or barrister, we will ask them to give us their reply to your complaint.
+This may involve one or more of the following steps:

+If we acted for you, we will consider your complaint again.
+We will then send you our detailed reply or invite you to a meeting to discuss the matter;

+If your complaint relates to a person outside the firm, for example, an expert or barrister, we will ask them to give us their reply to your complaint.
 We will then examine their reply and the information in your complaint file.
-We may also speak to them; - We may ask another independent local solicitor to investigate your complaint and report to us; - We will then write inviting you to meet the Head of Legal Practice and discuss and hopefully resolve your complaint.
+We may also speak to them;

+We may ask another independent local solicitor to investigate your complaint and report to us;

+We will then write inviting you to meet the Head of Legal Practice and discuss and hopefully resolve your complaint.
 We would aim to be in a position to be able to meet with you within 10 working days of first receiving your complaint.
-If you would prefer not to meet, or if we cannot arrange this within an agreeable timescale, we will write to you setting out our views on the situation and any redress. - 4.
-Within three working days of the meeting, we will write to you to confirm what took place and any solutions we have agreed with you.
-In appropriate cases we could offer an apology, a reduction of any bill or a repayment in relation to any payment received.
+If you would prefer not to meet, or if we cannot arrange this within an agreeable timescale, we will write to you setting out our views on the situation and any redress.